colindoyle0000/colindoyle-website/content/torts2023-material/slides/f26-midterm.md

 ---

-# Questions: Role of Judge & Jury
+## Questions: Role of Judge & Jury

-I’m still confused on the difference between the train cases (Baltimore and Pakora), if we could go over how they differentiate again that would be great
+How should I integrate into my outline.
+Baltimore and Ohio R.R. v.
+Goodman, Pokora v.
+Wabash Railway Co., and Akins v.
+Glens Falls City School District?
+I’m still confused on the difference between the train cases (Baltimore and Pakora), if we could go over how they differentiate again that would be great.

-From my understanding, negligence as a matter of law is when it’s so obvious that it doesn’t require a jury, HOWEVER, we also know that judges can overreach in their abilities and that sometimes it _should_ have gone to a jury.
+When should a judge decide negligence as a matter of law?
+When are rules better than standards?From my understanding, negligence as a matter of law is when it’s so obvious that it doesn’t require a jury, HOWEVER, we also know that judges can overreach in their abilities and that sometimes it _should_ have gone to a jury.
 Is negligence as a matter of law hardline or does it depend on the judge?

-How should I integrate into my outline:

-\- Baltimore and Ohio R.R. v.
-Goodman
-\- Pokora v.
-Wabash Railway Co.
-\- Akins v.
-Glens Falls City School District

 —
 # Proving negligence